-Set Default Environment Variables
+Setting the Default Environment Variables

 The Set default environment variables command is located in the Setup menu.
 Use this command to specify the location of the default system partition.
-For example, when the partition is on a SCSI hard disk, you are prompted for the SCSI bus number, SCSI ID of the drive, and the partition number.
+For example, when the partition is on a SCSI hard disk, you are prompted for the SCSI bus number, drive SCSI ID, and the partition number.
+These values set an environment variable.
+Windows NT uses the environment variable to determine the correct drive and partition to boot from.